-2 The Portfolio's sector breakdown is expressed as a percentage of total investments (excluding security lending collateral) and may vary over time.
-The Portfolio also enters into derivative transactions, which may be used for hedging or investment purposes (see "Portfolio of Investments" section of the report for additional details).
+2 The Portfolio's sector breakdown is expressed as a percentage of total investments and may vary over time.

 Please note: The sector classifications presented herein are based on the Global Industry Classification Standard (GICS) which was developed by Morgan Stanley Capital International and Standard & Poor's.
 The components are divided into sector, industry group, and industry sub-indices as classified by the GICS for each of the market capitalization indices in the broad market.
 These sector classifications are broadly defined.
 The "Portfolio of Investments" section of the report reflects more specific industry information and is consistent with the investment restrictions discussed in the Portfolio's prospectus.